-Many people who try virtual reality in its traditional headset form are not exactly blown away by it, and it usually consists of some sort of funny animated cartoon type experience that ultimately just leaves you feeling nauseous!
-However, the technology is still very new, and many improvements are coming down the line.
+"Many people who try virtual reality in its traditional headset form are not exactly blown away by it.
+It usually consists of some sort of funny animated cartoon-type experience that ultimately just leaves you feeling nauseous!
+However, the technology is still very new, and many improvements are coming down the line."

-Going forward, we’re going to see AI adoption in every single industry, from medicine to law to manufacturing to education, said Harding.
-While initially these interactions will be scary - to put our health in the hands of machines, and our children’s future being more tech-focused than ever - we are set to live longer and happier lives, by embracing not just AI, but tech as a whole.
+“Going forward, we’re going to see AI adoption in every single industry, from medicine to law to manufacturing to education”, said Harding.
+“Initially, these interactions will be scary - we will put our health in the hands of machines, and our children’s future will be more tech-focused than ever - yet, we are set to live longer and happier lives by embracing not just AI solutions, but tech as a whole.”

 InfoQ: How do companies exploit the possibilities that VR is offering?

 Dr Harding: A tech company in Florida called MagicLeap has been looking at an entirely different type of VR technology that doesn’t use the device as the processor but instead uses your eyes and a brain as the processor.
 It projects images through your eyes into your cerebral cortex, and your brain doesn’t know whether what you are seeing is real or virtual!
 People who have used this technology have said it tricks your brain, so even if you put your hand in front of your face, you cannot tell whether the hand in front of your face is real or not!

 VR technologies will also become more tactile in the coming years.
 Another fascinating area of virtual reality research is in Haptics.
 Haptic gloves, which are incredibly futuristic-looking gloves similar to those worn by Robocop, will completely change the way we shop online.
 Haptics will enable you to reach into the virtual world and touch the thing you see on the screen, allowing you to feel the texture and weight of the item.